rishabhpancholi/Anime-recommendation-system-using-python/README.md

 # anime-recommendation-system
 Content Based Anime Recommendation Streamlit App

+i.)
+It uses the 'Anime Recommendations Database' from Kaggle(link-'https://www.kaggle.com/datasets/CooperUnion/anime-recommendations-database?select=anime.csv') to analyze and display the top 50 Popular animes based on the rating and number of votes received by the animes.

+ii.)
+It also uses the TF-IDF vectorization technique to display 5 similar content based anime recommendations on choosing one anime from the list on the recommendation page.

+iii.)
+To fetch the anime info 'myanimelist.net' api is used.

 To get started with this project,follow the steps mentioned below:
 1. Clone the repository
 ```bash